 The first visit will be different from future visits.
 The first visit is a chance for both you and the therapist to get to know each other.
 The therapist will ask why you came to therapy, and what concerns and symptoms you are experiencing.
 Be as honest as you can.
 Also, you should feel free to ask questions.
 Trust your gut feeling.

-Can you tell me what mental health services Apicha CHC offers to its patients?
+7. Can you tell me what behavioral health services Apicha CHC offers to its patients?

 1. Individual, couples, or family counseling at Apicha CHC or with a therapist in the community.